cjohansen/pharmacist/README.md

 While you certainly could make good of use it with a single data source, Pharmacist is designed to alleviate the pain of coordinating multiple sources, so a meaningful hello world will need at least two sources.
-Let's define another to fetch an API token:
+Let's define another one, which fetches an API token:

 ```clj
 (defmethod data-source/fetch :spotify/auth [prescription]